 All the while, I’d be rummaging through my collection of old books with reproductions of paintings and photographs, and through files of my own photos, making color photocopies of the ones that seemed useful.
 For the most part, I didn’t look for actual images, but for areas of color, line, texture, and detail.

-From these pages, I'd cut out hundreds of little bits, many as small as an actual brush stroke.
-These pieces were for my pictures what dabs of paint are for a painting.
+From these pages, I’d cut out hundreds of pieces, many as small as an actual brush stroke.
+These bits were for my pictures what dabs of paint are for a painting.
 They were the elements that made up the work and gave it its substance.

 I glued these pieces onto the support.
 Nothing was usually sketched out, except for a few perspective lines on the Underground and street scenes.
-I worked best eyeballing it freeform.
-Once I was satisfied that a picture was finished, I'd go back over the top of it with a slightly heavier gel medium.
+I like to work freeform.
+Once I was satisfied that a picture was finished, I’d go back over the top of it with a slightly heavier gel medium.
 This unified the surface and added to the overall texture and luminosity of the finished piece.

 My intention was to create pictures that had the look and feel of paintings, but with the sculptural quality of cut paper work.

 Artists have used reproductions of source material for collage and related kinds of artwork since long before the common use of photocopiers or computers.
-One example is Joseph Cornell (1903–1972), who often worked with photostats of images he got from the library.
+Joseph Cornell (1903–1972), for example, often worked with photostats of images he got from the library.